jamesob/assumeutxo-docs/proposal/README.md

 ### Okay... what's the use of these things?

-We can use the two of them to drastically reduce the amount of time it takes to bootstrap a usable Bitcoin node under a security model that seems acceptable.
+We can use UTXO snapshots and the `assumeutxo` commitment to significantly reduce the amount of time it takes to bootstrap a usable Bitcoin node under a security model that seems acceptable.

 Right now initial block download is a process that scales linearly with the size of the chain's history.
 It takes anywhere from 4 hours to multiple days to complete this process for a new installation of bitcoind, based upon hardware and network bandwidth.
 This process discourages users from running full nodes, instead incentivizing users to turn to clients with a reduced security model.